fecampi/fecampi/README.md

 Currently, I work for Mirakulo develops products and software solutions as a developer on the Globo team.
 I'm responsible for delivering interactive applications for TV broadcast and developing native components for the GloboPlay platform using JavaScript and React Native.
 I also work on the Globo player team as a developer, helping to create and maintain the player used by millions of users daily.

 I'm always open to new opportunities and challenges.
-Feel free to reach out if you have any questions or would like to collaborate on a project!
+Feel free to reach out if you have any questions or would like to collaborate on a project !

 **Stack:**